AdobeDocs/adobeio-events/api/journaling_api.md

 ### Limiting the size of the batch

-When events are created at a high frequency, Journal persists groups of events in its storage units; when events are created at a lower rate, these Journal persistent storage units will contain only one event.
+When events are created at a high frequency, Journal persists groups of events in its storage units; when events are created at a lower rate, these storage units will contain only one event.

-Hence, depending on the traffic of the events associated with your registration, the number of events returned in a single response batch varies: a batch of events contains at least one event but there is no pre-defined upper limit.
+Hence, depending on the traffic of the events associated with your registration, the number of events returned in a single response batch varies: a batch of events contains at least one event (if you are not already at the end of the journal), but there is no pre-defined upper limit.

 In case you wish to set an upper bound, you can supply the `limit` query parameter with the maximum number of events that may be returned by the API.